Darguelles/upd-articles-api/README.md

 - Using the generated artifact: `java -jar target/upd-articles-api-0.0.1-SNAPSHOT.jar`
 - Using Docker: Execute the integrated .sh file -> `sh ./docker-deploy.sh`

+## Execute integration tests

+- Using the gradle wrapper `./gradlew intTest`

+## Code smell and Reports

+You can find all the detected warning / errors of the code smell scan performed by Findbugs and Checkstyle in the following directory:

+`./build/reports/`

+Reports are generated in HTML format to better readability, keep in mind that this reports will be generated / updated each time you perform the build task.

+Note: If you are performing a build using docker, you wont be able to see those reports unless you enter to the WORKDIR route and search for the reports in the container.

 ## Commonly asked questions

 **Q:** I'm getting a Bad Requests status each time i want to perform a search between two dates.
 What is happening?